- Make a loop with the strap to create a 'Trebuchet-effect'

 - Pull the throw from the ground and upwards.
 This puts minimum strain to shoulder joints.

 - Other method: Throw with your back against the truck load to minimise load on shoulder joints.

 The applied load on the muscles joints and tendons in the neck, arm and back are massive.

 The usual throw technique, which is the most damaging, is throwing above shoulder height.
 A dry strap (EU standard 5-tons) weighs approx. 1.2 kgs. and a wet one as much as 2 kgs.

 That's half of the weight of the womens olympic shot put metal ball!
-A you throw it daily several times a day!
+And you throw it several times daily!